 - Limiting password entries: hackers cannot brute force accounts if they are limited to 5 attempts before temporary blocks and account verification questions are put in place.
 This must be a unified limit, though, across IP addresses so hackers can’t use botnet attacks to bypass IP restrictions.

 - Partnering with a password manager provider.
 Password managers allow people to securely generate, manage and store highly complex passwords in a secure digital vault.
-You don’t need to offer your own but form partnerships with providers or at least provide basic education on the subject for your users.
+You don’t need to offer your own passwords but form partnerships with providers or at least provide basic education on the subject for your users.
 It’s a marketing win and reduces fraud.

-What about Biometrics?
+What about biometric authentication?

 We all use biometrics – either facial scan or fingerprint ID – to unlock our phones, and they are a very secure way to protect accounts.
 With tools like Apple Pay, for example, you can use your face or even voice to authorize payments.

-Step 3: Enhanced KYC Technologies
+Step 3: Enhanced KYC technologies

 In the digital finance world, many of us have our eyes on blockchain.
 FinTech blockchain applications are disrupting what KYC/AML can do.
-With it, providers can quickly validate user information, know the ultimate owner, eliminate duplicate transactions, and ensure no single point of failure.
+With it, providers can quickly validate user information, know the ultimate owner, eliminate duplicate transactions and ensure no single point of failure.

-Further, the blockchain can provide details on the source of funds and provide ongoing monitoring while storing data tagged to each customer’s unique identification number.
+Further, the blockchain can provide details on the source of funds and ongoing monitoring while storing data tagged to each customer’s unique identification number.